Pierre1405/interview/README.md

 # Purpose of this application

-After 8 months without coding (except training), it was very very hard for me to remember the syntax of even the most basic SQL query, I really had the feeling that I miss the technical test, so I decide to create that application in order to demonstrate what I can do with the help of Google to assist my deficient memory.
+After 8 months without coding (except training), it was very hard for me to remember the syntax, I really had the feeling that I could have done better for the technical test, so I decide to create this application in order to demonstrate what I can do in normal working condition.

 ### Demonstrated skills